How to make a vision board and my personal story

 It’s about being authentic to your true self.
 That is the secret to making vision boards work for you.

 I would look at my goal book (as I called it) as regularly as I could.
 It wasn’t every day, but when I did look at it, I thoroughly visualized myself being, having and doing what was in my goal book.
-‘Feeling’ the image when you are looking at it and visualizing it is of the utmost importance, because that is when your faith is working at its best.
-At the time I didn’t even put God in the picture, because I wasn’t saved yet.
-When I became saved and learned about faith and the things of God, I realized that what the world thought was a new concept, was actually already in the Bible!
-Yes, the Bible is always light years ahead of mankind.
-In my mini eBook I discuss this further.
+‘Feeling’ the image when you are looking at it and visualizing it is of the utmost importance because that is when your faith is working at its best.

 It’s about being authentic

-In my FREE mini guide I outline the exact steps to take to make a vision board that is in line with God’s Word and with who you are.
+In my FREE mini-guide, I outline the exact steps to take to make a vision board that is effective and in line and with who you are.

 Recommended Resources(click for more information)

-Also visit our shop for beautiful Christian inspired items.
+Also, visit our shop for beautiful inspiring items.